Volunteer As A Trailbuilder In The Caucasus!

 Program Overview

-We are pleased to announce that applications for our Summer 2023 international volunteer program are now open!
-The 2023 trail crews will be based in the beautiful mountain town of Mestia, Georgia, the traditional gateway to the Svaneti region, and will be contributing to the Upper Svaneti section of the TCT.
+We are pleased to announce that applications for our Summer 2024 international volunteer program are now open!
+The 2024 trail crews will be based in the remote Tskhenistskali valley between the regions of Svaneti and Racha.
+International volunteers will work alongside our Caucasus Conservation Corps crews with participants from Georgia, Armenia and Azerbaijan.

-The program will run in 9-day workweeks from early July through August.
+The program will run in 9-day workweeks in August.

 Spots will be offered on a first-come, first-served basis.
 Availability will be updated regularly, and dates will become unavailable when all spots are filled.
 Available dates are listed below.